alexjshin/MapReduce/README.md

 #### 4. Running Unittests/Verification Applications

-In addition to 3 Production-style applications, we have 6 testing/verification applications: mtiming.go (map parallelism), rtiming.go (reduce parallelism), jobcount.go (task assignment), crash.go (fault tolerance), nocrash.go (fault tolerance baseline), early_exit.go (worker behavior).
+In addition to 3 production-style applications, we have 6 testing/verification applications: mtiming.go (map parallelism), rtiming.go (reduce parallelism), jobcount.go (task assignment), crash.go (fault tolerance), nocrash.go (fault tolerance baseline), early_exit.go (worker behavior).
 We have provided a bash script, that 1) runs these testing applications and 2) performs unittests for our MapReduce implemention by comparing the output of `wc.go`, `indexer.go`, and `grep.go`

 ---